microsoft/WebTemplateStudio/templates/Web/Projects/NodeDefault/README_postaction.md

 ﻿## File Structure

-.
+├── backend/ - Backend App
 //{[{
-├── backend/ - Express server that provides API routes and serves frontend │ ├── routes/ - Handles API calls for routes
+│ ├── routes/ - Handles API calls for routes
 │ ├── app.js - Adds middleware to the express server
 │ ├── constants.js - Defines the constants for the endpoints and port